ai-mhri/ai-mhri.github.io/index.md

 ### Sunday, July 15, room K24:
 * 09:00-10:00 Invited speaker: Amit Kumar Pandey - "An industrial perspective on AI needs for Multimodal HRI"
 * 10:00-10:30 Coffee break
-* 10:30-12:30 Paper presentations (10min each) and discussion session (Robots and dialogue modelling)
+* 10:30-12:30 (session changed!)
+Paper presentations (10min each) and discussion session (Interaction frameworks)
-    * Kristiina Jokinen: AI-based Dialogue Modelling for Social Robots
+    * Sam Thellman and Tom Ziemke: Studying the Craft of Folk Psychology in HRI
-    * Katsuyoshi Yamagami, Hirokazu Kiyomaru and Sadao Kurohashi: Knowledge-based Dialog Approach for Exploring User's Intention
+    * Elin Anna Topp and Jacek Malec: A Knowledge Based Approach to User Support for Robot Programming
-    * Ioannis Papaioannou, Christian Dondrup and Oliver Lemon: Human-Robot Interaction Requires More Than Slot Filling - Multi-Threaded Dialogue for Collaborative Tasks and Social Conversation
+    * Mark Philipsen, Matthias Rehm and Thomas Moeslund: Industrial Human-Robot Collaboration
 * 12:30- ?
 Wrap-up, closing remarks, lunch, and an optional continued discussion / workshop